 Samsung is known for bundling its flagship smartphones with some sort of premium audio device.
 Typically, these were earbuds that, while good, didn’t exactly get people excited.

-But with the Samsung Galaxy Note 9, users were treated to the AKG N60 – a pair of active noise-canceling on-ear headphones which themselves swaggered around with an MSRP of $300!
+But with the Samsung Galaxy Note 9, users were treated to the AKG N60 – a pair of active noise-canceling on-ear headphones that swaggered around with an MSRP of $300!

 Of course, since the market was flooded with these free units, you could easily purchase them for $100 or less, which brought their value into question and, by extension, their quality.